yandex/tartifacts/README.md

     patterns: ['sources/**']
 })
 .then(() => {
-    // will be resolved only after "tartifacts.closeArtifacts()"" call on "SIGTERM" event
+    // will be resolved only after "tartifacts.closeArtifacts()" call on "SIGTERM" event
     // and all artifacts are ready
 })
 ```